Y0NEKO/ChenLab-CREST/README.md

 Produce CB/UMI and array sequence

 ## array recovering
-ex: Rscript array_recovery_main.R PreData2 samplesheet.txt outpath 8
+Install and using our R package CRESTBuild:
+Usage:

-where,samplesheet.txt is a sample information file contains:reference file(fasta), cutsite, CB_UMI
+samplesheet.txt is a sample information file contains:reference file(fasta), cutsite, CB_UMI
-then call consensus
-ex: Rscript array_recovery_main.R CallScar samplesheet.txt outpath 8

-or use our package LinTInd to recover array, for details about how to use the package, see the script array_recovery_with_LinTInd.R.

-## Lineage tree reconstruction
-Analyze the steps and methods in script lineage_tree_reconstruction_method.R

 ## other analysis
-other analysis method is in main_figure_analysis.R
+other analysis method is in BarcodeRecover.R and BarcodeAnalysis.R